Master of Social Work (Qualifying)

 Unit Description:

-This unit explores the complexity of practice faced by social workers engaged in individual and family work, with the aim to work towards effective outcomes to enhance the wellbeing of individuals and families.
-This unit teaches students how to develop and apply critical social work skills.
+This unit explores the complexity of practice faced by social workers engaged in individual and family work.
+Students have the opportunity to develop and apply critical social work skills aimed at enhancing the wellbeing of individuals and families.
 Students will use anti-oppressive practice approaches, critical reflection and a strengths-based practice framework to examine and explore ethical dilemmas, cultural identity and power when working with individuals and families across different fields of practice.

 Learning Outcomes: